Skip to main content

 3. Your shielded account is restored — balance and history intact

 No backup file needed.
-Your shielded account lives in the pool contract; the keys are re-derived from your wallet.
+Your shielded account state lives in the pool contract; the keys are re-derived from your wallet signature.

 Privacy Guarantees